 "We tried to explain this mystery based on the concept of resurgence of orbital rotation.
 The interactions between the direction of electron spin and that of orbital motion are stronger for heavier elements with larger atomic numbers.
 In iridium oxide (Sr2IrO4) and similar oxides, the effect of spin-orbit interactions is sufficient to surpass the effects from neighboring atoms.
 Thus, the possibility of recovering the electronic orbital motions is high.
 If electron transfer to neighboring atoms is suppressed due to this effect, then conductivity would be lost.
 This could explain why Sr2IrO4 is an insulator.
-However, it has been extremely difficult with existing techniques using magnetism to demonstrate whether the orbital motions of the
+However, it has been extremely difficult with existing techniques using magnetism to demonstrate whether the orbital motions of the outermost electrons are recovered because the magnetism of Sr_2IrO_4 is extremely weak," describes Dr. Takagi.

 Fig. 1.
-Schematic diagram of resonant X-ray scattering.
-Diffraction occurs due to the superposi-
+Schematic diagram of resonant X-